 Data Simulation

 We simulated datasets suited for linear and logistic regression and started by simulating an independent, normally distributed x variable (with mean 0 and SD 1) of a given sample size.
-Then, the corresponding y variable was added, having a perfect correlation (in the case of data for linear regressions) or as a binary variable perfect separated by x.
+Then, the corresponding y variable was added, having a perfect correlation (in the case of data for linear regressions) or as a binary variable perfectly separated by x.
 The case of no effect was simulated by creating a y variable that was independent of (i.e. not correlated to) x.
 Finally, a Gaussian noise was added to the x variable (the error).

 The simulation aimed at modulating the following characteristics: outcome type (linear or logistic regression), sample size (from 20 to 100 by steps of 10), null hypothesis (original regression coefficient from which data is drawn prior to noise addition, 1 - presence of effect, or 0 - absence of effect) and noise (Gaussian noise applied to the predictor with SD uniformly spread between 0.666 and 6.66, with 1000 different values).
 We generated a dataset for each combination of these characteristics, resulting in a total of 36,000 (2 model types * 2 presence/absence of effect * 9 sample sizes * 1,000 noise variations) datasets.
 The code used for data generation is available on GitHub (https://github.com/easystats/easystats/tree/master/publications/makowski_2019_bayesian/data).
 Note that it takes usually several days/weeks for the generation to complete.